jazzband/django-constance/README.rst

 Features
 --------

-* Easy migrate your static settings to dynamic settings.
+* Easily migrate your static settings to dynamic settings.
 * Admin interface to edit the dynamic settings.

 Installation